$Z$-critical connections and Bridgeland stability conditions: Preliminaries

 From experience with the deformed Hermitian Yang--Mills equation \cite[\S 8]{collins20151}, one expects that non-trivial subsolution conditions lead to obstructions to existence related to \emph{subvarieties} (and perhaps more generally, saturated subsheaves supported on subvarieties).
 We will see something analogous in results to come when we study the $Z$-critical equation on holomorphic line bundles over complex surfaces.
 That the subsolution conditions are automatic when $k \gg 0$ gives some conceptual explanation as to why only subbundles arise as obstructions to the existence of $Z$-critical connections in our main result.

-\begin{remark} When $E=L$ is a holomorphic line bundle, Equation \eqref{eq:arctan} demonstrates that one can equivalently reformulate the $Z$-critical operator as a partial differential operator on the space of Hermitian metrics taking the form In the setting of the deformed Hermitian Yang--Mills equation, using the special form of $\tilde{Z}_{\Omega}(E)$ in that situation, Jacob--Yau show that this partial differential equation is \emph{always} elliptic, without any subsolution hypothesis \cite[\S 2]{jacob2017special}.
+\begin{remark} When $E=L$ is a holomorphic line bundle, Equation \eqref{eq:arctan} demonstrates that one can equivalently reformulate the $Z$-critical operator as a partial differential operator on the space of Hermitian metrics taking the form where $A_h$ is the Chern connection of $h$.
+In the setting of the deformed Hermitian Yang--Mills equation, using the special form of $\tilde{Z}_{\Omega}(A_h)$ in that situation, Jacob--Yau show that this partial differential equation is \emph{always} elliptic, without any subsolution hypothesis \cite[\S 2]{jacob2017special}.
 Thus this reformulation has several practical advantages over the original formulation. \end{remark}